kanaka/spacewar/README.md

 Spacewar is an arcade game in the rich tradition of creating knockoffs of the original [Spacewar!](http://en.wikipedia.org/wiki/Spacewar!)
 (considered one of the first computer games).
-Spacewar is licensed under the LGPL (see LICENSE.LGPL-2.1).

 ### Background